asternaut/slc-housing-dashboard-2/README.md

 * Change the tagline, use “A Thriving City of Opportunity for Everyone”
 * ~~ Reach out and explain that they need to add text ~~
 * work with desinger to optimize all the images
+* Start to change CSS to Bryan's specs